Tree-Shu-Zhao/Tree-Shu-Zhao.github.io/index.md

 - **Vision & Language**

 ## News
 - **[Dec.
-2024]** Our paper, KALAHash: Knowledge-Anchored Low-Resource Adaptation for Deep Hashing, was accepted by AAAI 2025.
+2024]** Our paper, KALAHash: Knowledge-Anchored Low-Resource Adaptation for Deep Hashing, was accepted at AAAI 2025.
 - **[Aug.
 2024]** We submitted a paper about Robustness of Autonomous Driving under Missing Views.
 - **[Aug.
 2024]** We submitted a paper about Continual Missing Modality Learning.